RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## What will happen if the migration fails?

 If the migration fails, your instance will be started again on the current OpenStack platform.
-We will investigate the cause of the failure and get in contact to schedule a retry.
+We will investigate the cause of the failure and inform you about a new migration date.

 -----